Committee Members

 She has now returned to Australia and regularly attends her local Buddhist centre, Chenrezig Institute on the Sunshine Coast, Queensland.

-Sky Dawson Minutes Secretary.
-Sky trained as an Occupational Therapist inn Western Australia and worked with children for 20 years then lectured at Curtin University of Technology.
+Sky Dawson trained is an Occupational Therapist in Western Australia and worked with children for 20 years then lectured at Curtin University of Technology.
 She also worked hospice and palliative care and did research in this area for 9 years.
+She sat her first meditation retreat in Perth, Western Australia in 1981 and has travelled to the NSW, Burma and the US for short and long vipassana retreats.

 She has been teaching meditation part-time since 2005 in the USA and Western Australia after completing a 5 year meditation teacher training programme.
 She retired in 2009 to focus on teaching meditation and lived at the Insight Meditation Society in Massachusetts from 2010 to 2014 as a resident teacher